 It’s that time again—National Pollinator Week—when we pay a little more attention to the hard-working animals who give so much.
 They help pollinate about 75% of flowering plants and nearly the same amount of our food crops.
 Without them, life would be very different.
 So let’s honor these fascinating creatures who face seemingly insurmountable threats, including habitat loss, climate change, and pesticide use.
 It’s tragic and overwhelming, but there is much that each of us can do as individuals, and together we can have a tremendous influence over potential habitat in everything from tiny urban lots to community gardens to large rural expanses.

-At home, here are ten things we can do to attract and support a variety of them, from bees and butterflies to beetles and flies.
+At home, here are ten things we can do to attract and support a variety of pollinators, from bees and butterflies to beetles and flies.

 Grow a variety of plants that are native to your area, and you won’t need to think too much about whether you will provide food for pollinators.
 Research suggests that native plants are four times more alluring to native bees, for example, than exotic flowers.

 Got lawn?
-Whether you have a large or small lot, consider replacing—or at least minimizing—turf with native grasses and wildflowers, or perennials and mosses in shady areas.
+Whether you have a large or small lot, consider replacing or minimizing turf with native grasses and wildflowers, or perennials and mosses in shady areas.
 Add shrubs and trees to provide cover and protection, especially for bees who create nests in the ground.

 Leave parts of your garden a little “wild.”
 Undisturbed nesting locations are absolutely essential, and gardens that aren’t too neat and provide log piles, mounds of rounded stones, exfoliating tree bark, and patches of bare, well-drained, undisturbed soil will help.
 From fall till spring, allow leaves to remain undisturbed on the ground so that overwintering butterfly and moth eggs/caterpillars and bees can slumber peacefully under a leafy ceiling.
 For the numerous species of ground-nesting bees (70% of bees nest in the ground, like ants do), avoid extensive tilling or anything that prevents access to soil, like plastic mulch or thick layers of organic mulch.
 Nest sites for bees that nest aboveground can be supplemented by horizontally placing hollow or pithy stems, or blocks of wood or downed wood with dead-ended, narrow holes drilled into them.
 Some species also utilize the vegetative parts of plants for food as well as cover or resources for nesting.